pivotal-cf/Sample-App-for-Postgres-for-TAS/README.md

 ### 1. Build the application

-To build the application, run the following command from the root directory:
+To build the application, run the following command from the `postgres-consumer-app` directory:

 ```
 mvn clean install && mv target/postgres-demo-0.0.1-SNAPSHOT.jar ./